LucoDevro/CAGEcleaner/README.md

     It can also recover hits that would have been omitted by this dereplication if they have a different gene cluster content or an outlier cblaster score.

-    cagecleaner has been designed for usage with the NCBI nr database.
-It first retrieves the assembly accession IDs of each cblaster hit via NCBI Entrez-Direct utilities, then downloads these assemblies using NCBI Datasets CLI, and then dereplicates these assemblies using skDER.
+    cagecleaner first retrieves the assembly accession IDs of each cblaster hit via NCBI Entrez-Direct utilities, then downloads these assemblies using NCBI Datasets CLI, and then dereplicates these assemblies using skDER.
     If requested, cblaster hits that have an alternative gene cluster content or an outlier cblaster score (calculated via z-scores) are recovered.

 General: